AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 - Q: Does power of crafted items depend on the depth of current level?

-A: No, unlike items found on the floor or created via other means, items created by crafting are considered to originate at maximal depth whether regarding item kind, item stats or lifetime, if applicable.
+A: No, unlike items found on the floor, items created by crafting are considered to originate at maximal depth whether regarding item kind, item stats or lifetime, if applicable.

 - Q: Why do I summon hostile animals all the time, why do I defect to the enemy faction every level, why am I constantly sabotaging